HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 ## Check if integer is prime

-Given an integer, implement a function, called ```is_prime(n)``` which returns True if n is a prime number.
+Given an integer, implement a function, called `is_prime(n)` which returns True if `n` is a prime number.
 You should handle the case with negative numbers too.

-A primer number is a number, that is divisible only by 1 and itself.
+A prime number is a number, that is divisible only by 1 and itself.

 1 is not considered to be a prime number.
 [If you are curious why, find out here.](http://www.youtube.com/watch?v=IQofiPqhJ_s)